leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 <img src="{{ site.baseurl }}/QGISImages/ac.PNG" alt="ac" style="width:75%;" />

+### Active Channel Centerline

+#### How to:

+1. Create a line shapefile named ac_centerline

+2. Fields: None

+3. Use the polygons to lines tool on the active channel shapefile

+4. Use the locate points along lines tool from the plugin and input the "Lines" temporary file you just created.
+Offset 0, interval 1, give it an output name, check the "Add Vertices" box, then run.

+5. Use this new points temporary layer as the input for the "Voronoi polygons tool"

+6. Using the snapping and trace tools in QGIS, digitize the line that runs down the center of the active channel.

+What is this Layer?
+This line shows the center of the active channel.
+This can be used in conjunction with vb_centerline to determine sinuosity.

+#### Lines of Evidence:

+Voronoi polygons layer

+#### Images:

 ### Inundation

 #### How to:

 1. Duplicate the active_channel layer by exporting it and saving as inundation.shp.
 If you prefer you can make a polygon from scratch rather than reshaping and building on the active_channel